 How to Make Chinese-Inspired Chicken Salad

 If you don’t have some already cooked and shredded chicken on hand, start there.
+Here are tips on how to understand poultry labels when buying chicken.
 We have several easy ways you can make perfectly shredded and moist chicken:

 - buy a rotisserie chicken and shred it into pieces